-- At School of Architecture: one advanced studio+; 2031a, Architectural Practice and Management - At School of Forestry & Environmental Studies: core course (Capstone course), electives, Integrative Project
+- At School of Architecture: one advanced studio+; 2031a, Architectural Practice and Management - At School of Forestry & Environmental Studies: Specialization and general electives, Capstone course, Integrative Project

 Once accepted into the joint-degree program, candidates should consult with the program's coordinator to determine a more definitive course of study.
 The Schools reserve the right to change the prescribed course of study as necessary.